HaydenMacDonald/multigitminder/README.md

 - `VALUE` - Value of data point as string (default value of '1').

 Optional
-- `COMMENT` - Optional comment about the data point (default: 'via multigitminder API call at [ timestamp ]').
+- `COMMENT` - Comment about the data point (default: 'via multigitminder API call at [ timestamp ]').
+- `TARGET_LANGS` - List of languages associated with the goal.
+Must be formatted as a stringified array/list (e.g. `"['python', 'javascript']"`)
+- `REPO_LANGS` - List of languages found by [fabasoad/linguist-action](https://github.com/marketplace/actions/linguist-action).

 ## Outputs
 - Print statement confirming the value, goal, timestamp, and comment of data point sent to Beeminder.